abhisek-kar/Rekrut/project-overview.md

 ## Project Summary

-Rekrut is a modern Applicant Tracking System (ATS) designed for recruitment agencies to streamline their hiring processes.
+Rekrut is a SEO friendly modern Applicant Tracking System (ATS) designed for recruitment agencies to streamline their hiring processes.
 The system enables efficient job posting, candidate tracking, and AI-powered resume screening with a focus on usability and performance.

 ## Technology Stack